marosan28/old-town-jewels/README.md

 - **shop app**
 The **Category** model has a one-to-many relationship with the **Product model**, as defined by the ForeignKey field in the **Product** model that references the **Category model**.
 This means that one category can have multiple products associated with it.
 The **Category** model has a get_absolute_url method that returns the URL of a page that displays all products of that category.
 The **Product** model has a name, slug, image, description, price, available, created, and updated fields and a get_absolute_url method that returns the URL of the product detail page.
 Additionally, the **Product** model has a Meta class that contains the indexes, ordering and other metainformation about the model.

+# Deployment

+## Deploying-on-Heroku

+To deploy this project on Heroku, the following steps were taken:

+1. Create a new app on Heroku and choose a name and location for it.
+2. In the Resources tab, add a Postgres database to the app by selecting the "Heroku Postgres" option under add-ons.
+3. In the Settings tab, reveal the Config Vars and copy the url next to DATABASE_URL.
+4. In the project's GitPod workspace, create an env.py file and add the DATABASE_URL and SECRET_KEY values to it.
+5. Update the project's settings.py file to import the env file and add the SECRET_KEY and DATABASE_URL file paths.
+6. Update the Config Vars with the Cloudinary URL, and also update the settings.py file with this URL.
+7. In the settings.py file, add Cloudinary to the INSTALLED_APPS list, and add values for STATICFILE_STORAGE, STATICFILES_DIRS,
+   STATIC_ROOT, MEDIA_URL, DEFAULT_FILE_STORAGE, and TEMPLATES_DIR.
+8. Update the DIRS in TEMPLATES with the TEMPLATES_DIR value, and update ALLOWED_HOSTS with ['app_name.heroku.com', 'localhost'].
+9. Create media, storage, and templates directories in the main project directory, and add a Procfile with the following content: "web: gunicorn project-name.wsgi".
+10. Log in to Heroku using the terminal and run the command "heroku git:remote -a your_app_name_here" to link the app to the GitPod workspace.
+11. To deploy new versions of the app, run the command "git push heroku main" in the terminal

+## Forking the Repository

+1. Make sure you have a GitHub account.
+If you don't have one, you can create an account by going to https://github.com and following the prompts.
+2. Go to the GitHub page for the repository you want to fork.
+3. In the top right corner of the page, click the "Fork" button.
+This will create a copy of the repository in your account.
+4. You can then clone the repository to your local machine by following the steps in the "Creating a clone" section above, replacing USERNAME with your own GitHub username and REPOSITORY with the name of the repository.
+5. Once you have a copy of the repository on your local machine, you can make changes to it and commit those changes back to your fork on GitHub.
+You can also create a pull request to submit your changes to the original repository for review.

+It's generally a good idea to keep your fork up to date with the original repository by regularly syncing your fork with the upstream repository.
+To do this, you can add the original repository as an upstream repository and then use the git pull command to sync your fork with the upstream repository.

+## Creating a clone

+1. Make sure you have Git installed on your local machine.
+You can check if you have it installed by running the command git --version in your terminal.
+2. Navigate to the directory where you want to create a copy of the repository.
+3. Run the command git clone https://github.com/USERNAME/REPOSITORY.git, replacing USERNAME with the username of the repository owner and REPOSITORY with the name of the repository.
+In this specific case (https://github.com/marosan28/online-journal.git) This will create a copy of the repository in a new directory with the same name as the repository.
+4. Change into the new directory by running the command cd REPOSITORY, replacing REPOSITORY with the name of the repository.
+5. Run the command git branch to see a list of available branches in the repository.
+6. To switch to a specific branch, run the command git checkout BRANCHNAME, replacing BRANCHNAME with the name of the branch you want to switch to.

+# Credits

+## Content